At Advanced Pain Relief, We Understand How To Diagnose And Treat A Wide Variety Of Conditions Using A Personalized Approach.

 Shin Splint Treatment with Advanced Pain Relief Clinic

 Treatment for shin splints includes massage therapy, physiotherapy and NSAIDS such as ibuprofen or Motrin to reduce inflammation and swelling of connective tissues.
 For severe cases of shin splints, crutches or shockwave therapy may be recommended in addition to wearing orthotics.
-Other treatment options involve PRP injections or cold laser therapy treatments that stimulate soft tissue cells into generating warmth and stimulating blood flow to the affected area to promote the natural healing process.
+Other treatment options involve cold laser therapy treatments that stimulate soft tissue cells into generating warmth and stimulating blood flow to the affected area to promote the natural healing process.

 Nearly anyone with shin splints who follows treatment plans managed by their shin splint chiropractor recovers fully from medial tibial stress syndrome.
 However, if the activity that caused shin splints is resumed before recovery is complete, shin splint pain is likely to return.